sevagh/freemusicdemixer.com/web/vs-spleeter.md

 ---

-## Music Demixer: Powered by Demucs
+## Music Demixer: powered by Demucs

 Music Demixer harnesses the power of **Demucs**, a state-of-the-art AI model designed for high-quality audio separation.
 Key advantages include: